Aprieto7/ETL-Project/README.md

 ### r/CryptoCurrency

 - Reddit provides many columns indicating whether the post was liked, flared, etc. which leads to many 'N/A' values.
+These will give us quantitative indicators of popularity.
+- NOTES:
-We were able to drop 40 columns quickly using `drop.na()` function.
+  1) We were able to drop 40 columns quickly using `drop.na()` function.
-- There is an `over_18` column that you can filter to just rows set as `False` in order to exclude posts with explicit language.
+  2) There is an `over_18` column that you can filter to just rows set as `False` in order to exclude posts with explicit language.
-- We ended up dropping 112 down to just 54 columns by removing N/As, 0s, as well as redundant and useless columns.
+  3) We ended up dropping 112 down to just 54 columns by removing N/As, 0s, as well as redundant and useless columns.
 - Sample of cleaned data:<img width="1159" alt="Screen Shot 2021-04-16 at 5 23 51 PM" src="https://user-images.githubusercontent.com/69091074/115089826-c7f85f80-9ed8-11eb-9aef-e69a0ca345f6.png">

 ### Kaggle "Criptocurrencies"
-- The Kaggle website is provides relatively clean data.
-We chose Bitcoin, Ethereum, Bitcoin Cash.
+- The Kaggle website provides relatively clean data.
+We chose to analyze Bitcoin, Ethereum, Bitcoin Cash.
+- NOTES:
   1) Fetch the data and use .info() to look at data.
   2) Look for the count of NA if any.
   3) Append needed columns for crypto currency